austinj/starter-academic/content/publication/RekersLovaas/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Social Significance and the Centrality of Human Beings: A Response to “Editor’s Note: Societal changes and expression of concern about Rekers and Lovaas’ (1974) Behavioral Treatment of Deviant Sex-Role Behaviors in a Male Child”"
+title: "The weight of harm: A response to “Editor’s Note: Societal changes and expression of concern about Rekers and Lovaas’ (1974) Behavioral Treatment of Deviant Sex-Role Behaviors in a Male Child”"
 authors:
 - Austin H Johnson
-date: 2020-11-26T17:59:54-08:00
+date: 2022-03-03T17:59:54-08:00
 doi: ""

 # Schedule page publish date (NOT publication's date).